 DOWNLOAD OUR PRE-IGCSE CURRICULUM BROCHURE

 The IGCSE curriculum is followed worldwide and is recognised by universities around the world as evidence of academic ability.
-The Cambridge IGCSE is also recognised for its breath of study, range of assessment methods and international mindedness.
+The Cambridge IGCSE is also recognised for its breadth of study, range of assessment methods and international mindedness.
 It is an ideal preparation for a number of pre-university entry courses, including the International Baccalaureate Diploma Programme (IBDP), Advanced Levels (UK and Singaporean A-Levels), Hong Kong Diploma of Secondary Education (HKDSE), and American Advanced Placement (AP) courses.

 The Cambridge IGCSE aims to cultivate the development of critical skills in Grade 9 & 10 students, which includes creative thinking, enquiry and problem-solving.
 In doing so, the programme shapes students into confident, responsible, reflective, innovative, and engaged individuals while facilitating the path towards further studies and career enhancement.